zekefeu/hasslium/README.md

 # hasslium: A TS/JS preprocessor based on C's

-**This project is still in development, but is ready to be used in real projects.** Feel free to check it out !
+**This project is still in development, but it's ready to be used in real projects.** Feel free to check it out, feedback is appreciated !

 The documentation is under construction, but should be informative enough for now.